Top 10 Ideas for Recruiting Great Job Candidates

 Use trade show booth time to meet and get to know potential candidates as well as customers.
 Encourage employees to gather business cards from, and develop relationships with, high potential possible employees.
 And, don't stop with employees alone; tap the networks of your social, board, funder, and academic connections, too.

-In a client company, the sales manager referred a childhood friend, who was moving back to our state, for a position.
+In a client company, the sales manager referred a childhood friend, who was moving back to his home state, for a position.
 Out of touch for several years, the now new employee had contacted all of his friends when he needed to relocate from Chicago to the Detroit area.
-My client benefitted from the sales manager's network and hired an outstanding employee.
+The client benefitted from the sales manager's network and hired an outstanding employee.